 THE TEXAS RANGERS does about as accurate a job on that legendary outfit of bad-asses as you’d expect from a movie made in 1936.
-Which is to say it shovels action-packed cornball foolishness about as close to authenticity as we are to honest government and salted with enough casually offensive ethnic material in it to turn off most people.
-Had I seen it when I was a little kid, I’d no doubt have been impressed by the vigorous fightin’, and suckered by the dopey “We’re pals” humor and rascals-become-heroes routine.
+Which is to say it shovels action-packed cornball foolishness about as close to authenticity as we are to honest government, salted with enough casually offensive ethnic material in it to turn off most of us.
+Had I caught it as a little kid, I’d no doubt have been impressed by the vigorous fightin’, and suckered by the dopey “We’re pals” humor and rascals-become-heroes routine.
 Seen today, having accumulated some book-learnin’ that opened frontiers beyond the swing set and the nearby vacant lot (which handily served as every kind of battlefield), it’s a little harder to swallow.
 A jug of who-hit-John might help.*

 ‘Jim Hawkins’ (Fred MacMurray), “Wahoo” Jones’ (Jack Oakie) and ‘Sam “Polka Dot” McGee’ (Lloyd Nolan) enjoy themselves robbing stagecoaches, and think they’ve lucked into a sweet situation when, to get out of a jam, Jim and Wahoo join the Texas Rangers.
 The scam is they’ll have inside info to pass on to Sam about where and when to pull a job.
 But the two galoots change their mind about things legal and honorable after partaking in a major fight with Indians, and meeting a dang-right-nice gal.
-Sam stays on the bad side (and Nolan easily does the best acting), forcing a showdown between the old saddle pals.
+Sam stays on the bad side, forcing a showdown between the old saddle pals.
+Nolan easily does the best acting.

 Directed & produced by King Vidor, its release coincided with the hoo-rah centennial year for Texas, marking the 1836 breakaway from being a province of Mexico to declaring an independent Republic.
 Location shooting, however, was done in New Mexico, outside Sante Fe and at San Ildefonso Pueblo.

-The take of $2,900,000 saw it shoot up a bunk on 66th place for the year, which saw newcomer Nolan, 33, turn up in seven features, the established Oakie, 32, in five, and MacMurray, 27, in four, including a much better outdoor drama, in Technicolor, The Trail Of The Lonesome Pine.
+The take of $2,900,000 saw it shoot up a bunk on 66th place for the year, which had newcomer Nolan, 33, turn up in seven features, the established Oakie, 32, in five, and MacMurray, 27, in four, including The Trail Of The Lonesome Pine, a much better outdoor drama, in Technicolor.
 The Texas Rangers did manage to draw an Oscar nomination for Best Sound, but the gunshots and galloping lost the statue to the hard-to-shake rumbling of San Francisco.

 98 minutes you can now safely live without, featuring Edward Ellis, Jean Parker, Benny Bartlett and Gabby Hayes.